 Introduces computer programming using the C++ languages, including the structure of the language; manipulation of data, arrays and objects; and how to handle input and output functions.
 Uses well structured program designs and object oriented programming.
 Prerequisites: BA 131, or CS 120 or 160, or instructor approval.

-CS 133 JA 4 Credits INTRO TO JAVA PROGRAMMING Quarters: Offered as needed
+CS 133 JA 4 Credits INTRO TO JAVA PROGRAMMING

 Introduces Java language and concepts of object oriented programming.
 Prerequisites: BA 131, or CS 120 or 160, or instructor approval.